Garden to Vase: A digital course in cultivating cut flowers

 What if I want to be flower farmer (not a gardener)?

-While much of the content is useful for flower farmers, the course doesn't include training on some of the skills needed for large scale cultivation such as greenhouse production, farm infrastructure, etc. You may want to consider offerings by Floret, Love ’n Fresh Flowers or events hosted by the Association of Specialty Cut Flower Growers.
+While much of the content is useful for flower farmers, the course doesn’t focus on many of the skills and infrastructure needed for large scale production such as greenhouse, machinery, etc. You may want to consider offerings by Floret or Love ’n Fresh Flowers if you’re you interested in growing cut flowers on a large scale.

 What if I'm too busy?